Philoctetes (Euripides play): Chorus

 The chorus of the play is made up of men of Lemnos.
 Euripides has his chorus apologize for failing to visit Philoctetes in the ten years since he arrived, which Dio considered less straightforward that Aeschylus' approach to the chorus, which simply arrived without having visited but without apologizing.

 Reception

 Philoctetes was first performed at the City Dionysia in 431 BCE, in a tetralogy that also included the extant tragedy Medea, the lost tragedy Dictys and the lost satyr play Theristai.
 The tetralogy won third prize, finishing behind tetralogies by Euphorion (Aeschylus' son), who won first prize, and by Sophocles, who won second prize.

 Aristophanes parodied Philoctetes' beggarly appearance in Euripides play in his comedy The Acharnians.

 Dio praised Euripides' Philoctetes for its subtlety and rhetoric, and for the chorus' advice to be virtuous.
-Dio criticized Euripides' handling of the chorus relative to Aeschylus' approach, feeling that be having the chorus apologize for not visiting earlier he draws attention to the improbability that the chorus would not have done so.
+Dio criticized Euripides' handling of the chorus relative to Aeschylus' approach, feeling that by having the chorus apologize for not visiting earlier he draws attention to the improbability that the chorus would not have done so.